AutomatedLayers/VertigoMk1/docs/doc_tree/3_wiring/wiring.md

 <br>

-## Diagarams of Peripheral-Board Connections, Z-Codes, and Schematic Labels
+## Diagrams of Peripheral-Board Connections, Z-Codes, and Schematic Labels

 <br>